angarsky/diveintopython/learn/classes/class_decorator.md

-Class decorators are a powerful programming tool used to modify the behavior of classes in Python.
+Class decorators are a powerful programming tool used to modify the behavior of classes.
 One such decorator is the class decorator, which can be used to add functionality to a class.
 Another type of decorator is the class method decorator, which can be used to modify class methods.
 Additionally, the class property decorator can be used to create computed properties for classes.
-These decorators can quickly and easily modify the behavior of classes in Python, making them invaluable to developers.
+These decorators can quickly and easily modify the behavior of classes, making them invaluable to developers.

 ## Introduction to Python Class Decorator

-A class decorator is a type of decorator in Python that is used to modify or enhance the behavior of a class.
+A class decorator is a type of decorator that is used to modify or enhance the behavior of a class.
 It is used to add or remove functionality from a class without changing its definition.

 Some common types of class decorators include: